Azure/cortana-intelligence-quality-assurance/Technical Deployment Guide/README.md

 	     - Click the check button to complete

 - Click *QUERY*
-    - Download the file StreamAnalyticsJob.txt from this repository.
+    - Download the file StreamAnalyticsJob.txt from the [resources folder](https://github.com/Azure/cortana-intelligence-quality-assurance-manufacturing/tree/master/resources) of this repository.
 Copy and paste the content into the query window.
     - Click *SAVE*
 - When all inputs, functions, outputs and the query have been entered, click *START* at the bottom of the page.

 ## Download and configure the data generator
- - Download the file ***ManufacturingGenerator.zip*** from this repository.
+ - Download the file ***ManufacturingGenerator.zip*** from the [resources folder](https://github.com/Azure/cortana-intelligence-quality-assurance-manufacturing/tree/master/resources) of this repository.
  - Unzip this file to the local disk drive of a Windows Machine.
  - Open the file **ManfuacturingGenerator.exe.config** and modify the following AppSettings
     - EventHubName : ***manufactureeh*** (or whatever you have chosen for the event hub previously).